ckruczek/texpack/CONTRIBUTING.md

     git checkout integration
     git am < patchname.patch
     ```
+### How to test

+* unfortunately there are currently no automated tests, so you need to test your code by hand
+* Submit only code that don't have any memory leaks -> check this with valgrind

   If no errors occured while patching test your changes again and e-mail your changes to us that we can review your
   code and integrate it into develop branch.
 If we approve your changes you can delete the branch safely by
   ```bash